-If you want your online course to gain traction and fetch you a handsome monthly profit, you need to use videos.
+If you want your online course to gain traction and fetch you a handsome monthly profit, you need to use video.

-According to Wyzol’s 2020 research, since consumers spend more time on videos than ever, 85% of businesses use videos for their strong influence in driving traffic, leads, and sales.
+According to Wyzol’s 2020 research, since consumers spend more time watching video than ever, 85% of businesses use video for their strong influence in driving traffic, leads, and sales.

-Also, videos help retain 95% of a message compared to reading a text.
-This means videos, in general, are a much better medium for teaching your audience.
+Also, video help retain 95% of a message compared to reading a text.
+This means video, in general, are a much better medium for teaching your audience.

-These statistics are a telltale sign of how much value videos can add to your online course business.
-On the other hand, it also gives you a hint of how much you stand to lose when you don’t use videos.
+These statistics are a telltale sign of how much value video can add to your online course business.
+On the other hand, it also gives you a hint of how much you stand to lose when you don’t use video.

 Add videos in your learning management system (LMS) to improve your subscribers' experience while going through your courses and increasing their retention.

 An LMS, or learning management system, is a software often used in e-learning to manage, track, and store online courses, training, or programs.